In this article, I present the 3 most common investor profiles. Hopefully, it will help you determine yours.

 Don’t get it twisted: the aggressive investor is not a gambler.

-He is a sophisticated investor who takes calculated risks.
-He has extensive experience navigating the markets, very strict risk management and solid technical and fundamental analysis capabilities.
-He does some day trading (buying and selling stocks on the same day), swing trading (buying a stock and selling it days/weeks later), options and futures trading and sometimes forex trading.
+He is a sophisticated investor with extensive experience who takes calculated risks, has a very strict risk management policy and solid technical and fundamental analysis capabilities.
+This type of investor does some day trading (buying and selling stocks on the same day), swing trading (buying a stock and selling it days/weeks later), options and futures trading and sometimes forex trading.
 He knows how to sell covered calls/puts and how to trade on margin.

 In sum, the aggressive investor is very savvy and has a go big or go home mentality.